amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 {% endcodeblock %}

 As we saw, both styles (ES5/6) produces the same results behind the scenes and are used in the same way.

+> Best practices:
+- Always use `class` syntax and avoid manipulating the `prototype` directly.
+That makes the code more concise and easier to understand.
+- Avoid having an empty constructor.
+Classes have a default constructor if one is not specified.

 ## Inheritance